essatech/MaPPKelpSoK_Analyses_ReportCardTemplates/README.md

 The `renv` package was used to create a reproducible analysis environment, making it simple to install the same libraries and versions of those libraries as were used in generating the Stake of Kelp Report analyses.

-Once you have downloaded the repository by cloning or by downloading and extracting the .zip archive (see above), run `renv::restore()`, which uses the metadata contained in the **renv** folder to install exactly the same version of every package we used in the analysis.
+Once you have downloaded the repository by cloning or by downloading and extracting the .zip archive (see above), run `renv::restore()` in the folder where the repository has been extracted.
+This function call  uses the metadata contained in the **renv** folder to install exactly the same version of every package we used in the analysis.